tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 the server ESNIKeyShareEntry values and generate an (EC)DHE share in the matching group.
 This share will then be sent to the server in the EncryptedSNI extension and used to derive the SNI encryption key.
 It does not affect the (EC)DHE shared secret used in the TLS key schedule.

-This has one important implication: The client-facing server is committing to support every group in the ESNIKeys list (see below for server behavior).
-The (backend) server terminating the TLS connection makes no such commitment, as its key exchange algorithm selection is unaffected.

 Let Z be the DH shared secret derived from a key share in ESNIKeys and the corresponding client share in EncryptedSNI.key_share.
-The SNI encryption key is Z as follows:
+The SNI encryption key is computed from Z as follows:

 ~~~~
    Zx = HKDF-Extract(0, Z)